Using Pinterest as a Softer Platform to Grow Your Business (for introverts, sensitives and feminine creatives)

 Your customer isn’t coming to Pinterest to hunt for likes, or see what everybody else is doing.
 They’re looking to find what they actually love.

-Which means that Pinterest has a unique energy that feels nourishing and supportive to feminine-led souls and those who don’t feel comfortable constantly selling themselves on social media.
+Which means that Pinterest has a unique energy that feels nourishing and supportive to sensitives, introverts and feminine souls- or anyone who doesn’t feel comfortable with the more interruptive, penetrative energy of selling on social media.

 ~